What are the Latest ACA Reporting Changes and Deadlines?

 Paper Filing Deadlines

-The employee distribution deadline for the 1095-C forms is March 4, 2024.
-In previous years, employers could file their 1095-C and 1094-C forms in paper format to the IRS by mail as long as they did not exceed 250 forms in total.
-Moving forward to this coming reporting year, the IRS is requiring all employers with more than 10 forms to report through electronic methods.
-This could be either directly through the IRS’s system or through a third-party provider set up to send to the IRS’s system (such as many HRIS providers).
+However, since 2023’s reporting tax year, the IRS now requires all employers with more than 10 forms to report through electronic methods.
+This could be done either directly through the IRS’s system or through a third-party provider set up to send to the IRS’s system (such as many HRIS providers).
 Any corrected forms would also be required to be submitted electronically.
-If there are less than 10 forms, the paper filing deadline will be on February 28, 2024.
+This is a service that Clark Schaefer Strategic HR offers to our clients.

 E-Filing Deadlines